Smithy is committed to protecting your privacy. We collect only the

 Workspace messages

 Core Smithy functionality relies on processing messages in your Slack workspace.
-We respect the seriousness of having access to potentially sensitive information, and store only the bare minimum required for Smithy to function.

 Usage Data